Catterized010/Scannerz/README.md

-scannerz
+Scannerz

 A lightweight, browser-based metadata viewer and prompt browser for AI-generated images.

-scannerz lets you drag and drop AI-generated images into your browser, automatically read embedded metadata, and browse prompts, tags, generation settings, models, and LoRAs in a clean, searchable interface.
+Scannerz lets you drag and drop AI-generated images into your browser, automatically read embedded metadata, and browse prompts, tags, generation settings, models, and LoRAs in a clean, searchable interface.
 There is no backend and no uploads — everything runs directly in your browser.

 Features
 Drag and drop images — Add multiple AI-generated images by dragging them into the app or selecting them from your computer.